schiebel/casa6-dev/README.rst

 ccache Management
 ~~~~~~~~~~~~~~~~~
-The commands uses ``ccache`` for all builds.
+The commands use ``ccache`` for all builds.
 The ccache directory in beneath the
 ``tmp`` directory.

 - ``pixi run ccache-stats``